thecwlzone/one-offs/customer_data_generator/README.md

 Default number of records is a random value between 1 and 99

 --years_back n<br />
 When generating dates, create random dates for this year and n previous years.
-Default value if two years back.
+Default value is two years back.

 --data_map_file file<br />
 This file can be used to create data fields.
 Default fields are (in order) first name, last name, email and phone.
 See the next section for details.